StackVista/stackstate-docs/use/concepts/components.md

 * 100 to 150 components = medium circle
 * More than 150 components = large circle

-The way in which components are grouped can be customized in the [view visualization settings](/use/stackstate-ui/views/visualization_settings.md#components-grouping).
+You can customize the way in which components are grouped in the [view visualization settings](/use/stackstate-ui/views/visualization_settings.md#components-grouping).

 ## See also